danieldavilaaleman/HudsonBayMicrobiome/Biogeography/README.md

 ## Environmental
 To determine the precense/absence of a reconstructed MAG, coverM relative abundance >0.1 was set as trheshold.
-A Snakefile was implemented to run coverM.
+A Snakefile (on ARC or for loop in CCDB) was implemented to run coverM.

 For Average Genome Size, MicrobeCensus v1.1.1 was implemented.
 Installation was using an virtualenv following the steps in ```scripts/run_microbecensus.sbatch```.
 Because python 3.11 was used, an updated version of MicrobeCensus developed by https://pypi.org/project/MicrobeCensus-SourceApp/ was implemented.